 The parking supply and demand is addressed in the Traffic Report by Northrop.
+An anticipated demand of 350 spaces is calculated and the project proposes to provide 364 spaces, exceeding the anticipated demand.

 The project includes initiatives to minimise the demand for private vehicle ownership and use.